percona/pbm-docs/docs/features/snapshots.md

 !!! important

     For external backups made through PBM, PBM performs compatibility checks for the backup and the target cluster.
-If you restore the backup made outside PBM, its compatibility is your responsibility.
+If you restore the backup made outside PBM, it cannot ensure that the backup was made properly and in a consistent manner.
+Therefore, the backup compatibility is your responsibility.

 To restore an external backup made outside PBM, you need to specify the following for the `pbm restore` command:

 * a path to the configuration file of the `mongod` node on the source cluster from where the backup was made.
-The configuration file should contain the storage options per replica set name, for example:
+This is the configuration file that PBM uses during the restore.
+It should contain the [storage options](https://www.mongodb.com/docs/manual/reference/configuration-options/#storage-options ) per replica set name, for example:

    ```yaml
    rs1: